sevagas/macro_pack/README.md

                     (works with Excel documents only).
 The macro will then be executed anytime an Excel document is opened (even non-macro documents).
     --trojan       Inject macro in an existing MS office file.
 Use in conjunction with -x, -X, -w, or -W --stealth      Anti-debug and hiding features
+    --dcom=REMOTE_FILE_PATH Open remote document using DCOM for pivot/remote exec if psexec not possible for example.
+                   This will trigger AutoOpen/Workboo_Open automatically.
+                   If no auto start function, use --start-function option to indicate wich macro to run.
 ```

 ### Windows only